theNewDynamic/thenewdynamic.org/content/tool/takeshape.md

 cat_test: ''

 ---
-A stress-free CMS, Instant API, and Static Site Generator to help you get your projects done.
+CMS, Instant API, and a Built-in static site generator with a flexible asset pipeline, local image proxy, and an easy-to-use templating language (Nunjucks).
+Powered by GraphQl